FirestormPan/FirestormPan/README.md

 # A React Searchbar
 You can search through "Spaceships" with filters of text(name) and/or by traits(engine, location).
-There is a "star" button that allows the user to save "Spaceships" in a different component.
+The filtering is done locally (front end), by javascript functions.
+On each "spaceship" component exists a "star" button that allows the user to "save Spaceships" in a different component, so you can search under different criteria again.
+Responsive design.

 # To Run it
 After downloading the files, run npm install.